Make a wallhanging

 Hints and tips for making up a miniature wallhanging kit to enhance your doll’s house, using miniature needlepoint embroidery.

 This Tutorial tells you everything you need to know to make a wonderful doll’s house needlepoint kit for a wallhanging in one twelfth scale, designed by Janet Granger.
-See the full range of designs available in the Needlepoint Kit Store.

 A room with wallhangings 'Grecian Lady' and 'Grecian Musician' in it